indiqusdocs/stpi/docs/Guide/Networking/IPv4-basedNetworking/UsingRemoteAccessVPNwithVPC.md

  The configuration is successful.
 ![Connected](img/ConfigureVPN14.png)

-## Configuring VPN on Mac OS
+## Configuring VPN on macOS
+Remote Access VPN connection to VPC or Guest Network to access Instances and applications.
+This section considers you have enabled Remote access VPN, refer to [Remote Access VPN](https://docs.cloudstack.apache.org/en/4.17.1.0/adminguide/networking_and_traffic.html#remote-access-vpn)

+When connected to a VPC via VPN, the client have access to all Tiers.

+To configure VPN client, the following information is required:
+- Public IP: source NAT with VPN enabled.
+- IPsec pre-shared key: Provide at the VPN activation.
+- Username VPN account username.
+- Password VPN account password.
-To  configure a VPN Connection on Mac OS using Native VPN client, follow these steps:
+To  configure a VPN Connection on macOS using Native VPN client, follow these steps:
 1. Navigate to **Preferences > Network**.
 2. To add the VPN, Click the **+** button.
 	![img](img/MacOSVPN.png)